NICK MILLER (he/him)

 Working with a team of respected theatre professionals, Amanda founded The Ottawa Children’s Theatre in 2013.
 In 2015, she co-produced the hit show “Up to Low” (with Easy Street Productions), and worked as a dramaturg on the show when it was re-mounted at the National Arts Centre in May 2018.

 A published author of seven books for children, Amanda’s most recent novel, “The Pact” was listed on the 2017 USBBY List of Internationally Outstanding Books for Young People.
-She recently completed a Masters of Fine Arts in Writing for Children and Youth from Vermont College of Fine Arts.
+She has a Masters of Fine Arts in Writing for Children and Youth from Vermont College of Fine Arts.
+Her new novel for young people, These Are Not the Words, will be published by Groundwood Books in 2022.

 Amanda fundamentally believes in the power of arts education to change and enrich lives.